covid-at-home/covid-at-home/level2.md

 Absent of up-to-date local instructions from authorities, you should err on the side of safety and try to stay in isolation for a little longer than officially indicated.
 The [World Health Organization recommendation](https://www.who.int/dg/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefing-on-covid-19---16-march-2020) is to **continue isolation for at least two weeks after symptoms disappear, even if you are no longer feeling sick**.

 If you managed to get tested, yay!
 You now know that your body *(presumably, keep watching the latest science on this)* has built immunity.
 Which means that this thing is over for you, and, if you are young and healthy, also that you are a more logical choice to help your family and friends when they get sick.
-Depending on what state the world is in, you may want to inform your employer and others that might depend on you that you've had it, so they know you're immune.
+Depending on what state the world is in, you may want to inform your employer and others who might depend on you that you've had it, so they know you're immune.